MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

     - For Windows Server 2008 R2, select **Start** > **Administrative Tools** > **Active Directory Rights Management Services**.

-2. In the AD RMS console right-click the AD RMS cluster, and then click **Properties**.
+2. In the AD RMS console, right-click the AD RMS cluster, and then click **Properties**.

 3. Click the **SCP** tab.